 The type of case you have changes the type of attorney you need.
 In general, a straightforward car accident with modest injuries can be handled by most personal injury attorney.
 On the other hand, complex, serious injury or death cases deserve the attention of highly experienced attorneys with strong track records.

 You may not think that you need an experienced trial attorney if your goal is to settle a case.
 However; insurance companies often take into account what your attorney’s reputation is for going to trial when they decide how much to offer as a settlement.
 Attorneys who do not try cases very often or at all will likely secure less for their clients than attorneys who will go to trial for you.
 Ask any injury attorney that you have a consult with about their trial record and take that into account.

 2. Ask Around

 Ask friends, family and leaders in your community if they know of any trustworthy accident attorneys.
 Word of mouth is the best advertisement and people who care about you will be honest.
-If you already have an attorney for other matters; then they are the best person to ask for a referral.
+If you already have an attorney for other matters; then they are the best person to ask for a referral by personal injury attorney.